HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Cloud Computing/Cloud SRE Site Reliability Engineer.md

 Welcome to the Cloud SRE (Site Reliability Engineer) Interview Preparation !
 This resource is designed to help you ace your Cloud SRE (Site Reliability Engineer) interviews with confidence.

+Information Technology (IT) encompasses the use and management of computer systems, hardware, software, networks, and data to support various organizational functions.
+One significant aspect of IT is Cloud Computing, which involves the delivery of computing resources, such as storage, servers, databases, and software applications, over the internet.
+Cloud Computing offers numerous benefits, including scalability, flexibility, cost-efficiency, and improved accessibility.

+Within the realm of Cloud Computing, Cloud SRE (Site Reliability Engineer) plays a crucial role.
+A Cloud SRE is responsible for ensuring the reliability, performance, and availability of cloud-based systems and services.
+They work collaboratively with software developers and system administrators to design, implement, and maintain cloud infrastructure.
+Their duties involve monitoring system performance, identifying and resolving issues, implementing automation tools, optimizing resource utilization, and continuously improving system reliability.
+Cloud SREs play a vital role in enabling organizations to achieve seamless and reliable cloud operations.

 ## 🚀 Overview

 Whether you're a seasoned Cloud SRE (Site Reliability Engineer) or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Cloud SRE (Site Reliability Engineer) interviews to help you prepare and succeed.